osmandapp/web/main/docs/user/search/search-history.md

 - *Track previous trips*.
 The search history can be useful for tracking previous trips and routes.
 You can track routes you have taken before or [plan your next route](../plan-route/create-route.md) based on previous ones.

 - *Search for places over a certain period of time*.
-For the Android app, you need to use a long press, then find the month in which you made the trip, exit the delete menu and set the name in the search field.
+For the Android app, you need to use a long tap, then find the month in which you made the trip, exit the delete menu and set the name in the search field.
 For the iOS app, the search history list is already divided into blocks by month.

 - *Delete entries*.
 Search History provides the ability to [delete](#delete) previous entries, which can be useful for confidentiality or to keep your history organized.